NovFR/DoS-2-Savegame-Editor/README.md

 This program allows you to modify various things in a Divinity Original Sin II savegame.

-It is technically, more a front end for Norbyte's LSlib than a real savegame editor for now.
+It is technically, more a front end for Norbyte's LSlib than a real savegame editor.

 ## Language